Construction of perfect tensors using biunimodular vectors

 Besides the non-existence of AME(4,2) state, there is a highly non-trivial result in four-party AME states concerning the local dimension $d=6$.
 It was shown in Ref.~\cite{Clarisse2005} that a special class of AME($4,d$) states can be obtained from permutations matrices of size $d^2$ that achieve the maximum entangling power.
 These ``maximally entangling" permutations are in one-to-one correspondence with Sudoku-type arrangements called orthogonal Latin squares \cite{Goyeneche2015,GRMZ_2018}.
-Orthogonal Latin squares exist for all $d$ except $d=2$ and $6$ \cite{bose1960further}, and the nonexistence of orthogonal Latin squares of size $6$ is the reason that the thirty-six officers problem of Euler has no solution.
+Orthogonal Latin squares exist for all $d$ except $d=2$ and $6$ \cite{bose1960further}.
 As AME($4,2$) state does not exist, among the four-party AME states, $d=6$ was the only case in which the existence was not known till recently.
 The existence of AME($4,6$) state featured in well-known open problem lists in quantum information \cite{Open2020} and was solved recently in Ref.~\cite{SRatherAME46}.
 It was shown that although maximally entangling or 2-unitary permutation matrices of size $36$ do not exist, 2-unitary matrices containing complex entries exist.